AndrewGrant31/gdbinit/README.md

 in either section (user or global) create a new variable with the name HOME
 set this to the path where you placed the .gdbinit file: C:\Users\<yourusername>\AppData\Roaming\QtProject\qtcreator
 If using Qt Creator, head to Tools->Options->Debugger->GDB
-inc the section titled "Additional Startup Commands" anter the following:
+In the section titled "Additional Startup Commands" enter the following:

 **set auto-load local-gdbinit on**
 **add-auto-load-safe-path /**